« Romney: "Ich bin ein Kennedy" | Main | Romney on Faith in America: Encouraging and Disappointing »

 Is it just your human, expect to fail sometimes, or are their criteria for when sexual activity is ok?
 What are they?

-Bill Baar
+2. Bill Baar Avatar

 When I took health class back in Freshman year of high school it was basically films from the Army on veneral disease.